Mejiro Ardan

-Mejiro Ardan (Japanese: メジロアルダン, March 28, 1985 – June 18, 2002) was a Japanese thoroughbred racehorse and stud horse.
+Mejiro Ardan (Japanese: メジロアルダン, Hepburn: Mejiro Arudan; March 28, 1985 – June 18, 2002) was a Japanese thoroughbred racehorse and stud horse.
 His main victory was at the 1989 Takamatsunomiya Hai.
-He was sometimes called a "heavy tank" due to his size, weight, and characteristic running style of sinking low to the ground, though his legs were frail throughout his lifetime.
+Because of his large build, heavy frame, and distinctive running style in which he stayed low to the ground, he was sometimes nicknamed a "heavy tank" although his legs were considered fragile throughout his life.

 His older half-sister Mejiro Ramonu was the first-ever winner of the Fillies' Triple Crown in 1986.

 Background

 Mejiro Ardan was born at Mejiro Stud on March 28, 1985.
 The early 1980s were considered a horse racing boom in Japan that produced many talented thoroughbreds; those born in 1985 were popular, sometimes as the "strongest generation in history."
 Other horses foaled that year included Oguri Cap, Yaeno Muteki, Super Creek, and Soccer Boy.

 The name "Mejiro" originated with the farm he was born at, while "Ardan" was a result of Mejiro Stud's current naming theme for the year which borrowed from famous racehorses of the past.
 A horse named Ardan had won the Prix de l'Arc de Triomphe in 1944, though there was no blood relation between the two horses.